foglcz/ldap-authenticator/README.md

 - `class PossibleConfigurationErrorException extends AuthenticationException` Thrown **only** when you forcefully turn off loadGroups parameter, but still employ functionality, which is dependant on the groups loading.
-These are allowLogin, refuseLogin, adminGroups, loadRolesAsMailGroups and rolesMap.
+These are allowLogin, refuseLogin, adminGroups, loadRolesAsMailGroups and rolesMap. **Note**:
+  The exception is not thrown when you turn off groups loading, but set your own `memberOf` success handler.

 - `class AuthenticationException extends \Nette\Security\AuthenticationException`
   Thrown when user is, in fact, not allowed to login (the bind against LDAP failed.)
-Note that instead of nette-default behaviour of specifying whether the username **or** password is wrong, by definition and our preference, we use simple "Username or password is not valid" message.
+Note that we use simple "Username or password is not valid" message.